openbridge/ob_pysh-db/README.md

     "created_at" date DEFAULT NULL,
 ```

-Please note that exports from Redshift require a output location on Amazon S3 and that you have the proper permissions to that location
+Please note that exports from Redshift require a output location on Amazon S3 and that you have the proper permissions to that location.

-You will want to connect to your database:
+You will want to connect to your database with your AWS credentials:

 ```bash
  docker run -it -e AWS_ACCESS_KEY_ID=XXXX -e AWS_SECRET_ACCESS_KEY=XXX openbridge/pysh-db psql -h *****.us-east-1.redshift.amazonaws.com -p 5439 -U username -d mydatabase
 ```

 You will notice the that `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are part of the run command.
-These reflect the key and secret required for Amazon to store the output from Redshift to a S3 bucket (see below).
+These reflect the key and secret required for Amazon to store the output from Redshift to a S3 bucket.

 At the `psql` command prompt you will want to provide your `UNLOAD` command: